asyncapi/java-template/template/TUTORIAL.md

 You will need a running instance of MQ with a queue named `QM1`, instructions of how to run MQ on a container and create this queue can be found [here](https://developer.ibm.com/tutorials/mq-connect-app-queue-manager-containers/).
 If you are new to MQ, or want a refresher, you can click [here](https://ibm.biz/learn-mq).
 <br></br>

-### Create an MQ Topic
-To run this tutorial you will need an MQ topic on a queue named `QM1`, instructions on creating an MQ instance with this queue are in the above section.
-This tutorial provides a YAML file which will attempt to use a topic named `single/released`.
-To create the topic with the correct permissions:
-1. Navigate to the UI of your MQ instance
-2. Click 'Manage' on the side menu and navigate to the queue 'QM1'
-3. Click the 'Topics' tab at the top of the page
-4. Click the 'Create' button
-5. Enter `single/released` for both the 'Topic name' and 'Topic string'
-6. Click 'Create'
-7. Click on `single/released`, the topic you have just created
-8. Click 'View configuration' at the top of the page
-9. Click the 'Security' tab
-10. Click 'Add'
-11. Enter the Username `app`
-12. Click the 'Admin access' drop down
-13. Check the box for 'Permissions to operate privileged commands' and click 'Add'

 ### Install Maven
 For instructions on installing maven for your operating system, please see the [Apache Maven site](https://maven.apache.org/install.html).
 <br></br>